Optimal Time-Adaptivity for Parabolic Problems: Numerical Experiments

 \subsection{Influence of the Space Discretization}

-In Figure \ref{fig:Test_3_a_Plots}, we compare the accuracy of the Crank-Nicolson and the proposed hybrid Euler/Crank-Nicolson scheme.
-Through Figures \ref{fig:Test_3_a_Plots_1}-\ref{fig:Test_3_a_Plots_4} we compute the error and its estimator for these two methods and as we uniformly refine the domain's mesh $\mathcal{E}_h$.
+In Figure~\ref{fig:Test_3_a_Plots}, we compare the accuracy of the Crank-Nicolson method from~\cite{infsup} and the proposed scheme~\eqref{eq:cnscheme}.
+In Figures \ref{fig:Test_3_a_Plots_1}-\ref{fig:Test_3_a_Plots_4}, we compute the errors and estimators for these two methods as we uniformly refine the spatial mesh $\mathcal{E}_h$.
 More precisely, this results in a sequence of meshes with $N_h \approx 5 \times 10^2, 2 \times 10^3,8\times 10^3,3.2\times 10^4$, which correspond to mesh sizes $h = 3.12 \times 10^{-2}, 1.56 \times 10^{-2},7.81 \times 10^{-3}, 3.9\times 10^{-3}$.
 One can readily observe that the Crank-Nicolson scheme suffers from a pre-asymptotic regime and only yields optimal convergence once a CFL condition is fulfilled as predicted by the theory.
-Furthermore, we observe that the convergence of the newly proposed hybrid Euler/Crank-Nicolson scheme is oblivious to the problem's underlying FE discretization.
+Furthermore, we observe that the convergence of~\eqref{eq:cnscheme} is oblivious to the problem's underlying FE discretization.